Rebekah Shaman is an urban plant medicine shaman, working with plant medicines to inspire conscious change.

-Rebekah has a BA (Hons) in Study of Religions, and MSc in Development Economics, both from SOAS University, and a Post-graduate Psychology Diploma in the Human Givens Approach.
-She is also the author of ‘The Shaman’s Last Apprentice’.
+Rebekah trained with Don Juanito, a Peruvian Amazonian Plant Medicine Shaman in 1997, as his apprentice and has been working with ‘Plant Consciousness’ ever since.
+She has a BA (Hons) in Study of Religions, and MSc in Development Studies, both from SOAS University, and a Post-graduate Psychology Diploma in the Human Givens Approach.
+She is also the author of ‘The Shaman’s Last Apprentice,’ and ‘Beyond Illusion’ the true stories of her apprenticeship with Don Juanito, and how she became a modern urban shaman.

 'I have total trust in nature and humanity that everything will turn round right in the end.
 All we have to do is change ourselves, by becoming an Imaginal Cell and dream in a new way.
 If we want to see real change we have to live it, and be the inspiration for others.'